Rachel Carson: Death

 Weakened from breast cancer and her treatment regimen, Carson became ill with a respiratory virus in January 1964.
-Her condition worsened, and in February, doctors found that she had severe anemia from her radiation treatments and in March they discovered that the cancer had reached her liver.
+Her condition worsened, and in February, doctors found that she had severe anemia from her radiation treatments.
+In March, they discovered that the cancer had reached her liver.
 She died of a heart attack on April 14, 1964, in her home in Silver Spring, Maryland.

-Her body was cremated and Carson's ashes were divided for burial beside her mother at Parklawn Memorial Gardens, Rockville, Maryland, and the rest scattered along the coast of Squirrel Island, near the Sheepscot River in Maine.
+Her body was cremated, and some of her ashes were buried beside her mother at Parklawn Memorial Gardens in Rockville, Maryland.
+The rest were scattered along the coast of Squirrel Island near Sheepscot River in Maine.

 Legacy

 Collected papers and posthumous publications

 Carson bequeathed her manuscripts and papers to Yale University to take advantage of the new state-of-the-art preservations facilities of the Beinecke Rare Book & Manuscript Library.
 Her longtime agent and literary executor Marie Rodell spent nearly two years organizing and cataloging Carson's papers and correspondence, distributing all the letters to their senders so that only what each correspondent approved would be submitted to the archive.

 In 1965, Rodell arranged for the publication of an essay Carson had intended to expand into a book: The Sense of Wonder.
 The essay, which was combined with photographs by Charles Pratt and others, exhorts parents to help their children experience the "...lasting pleasures of contact with the natural world ... available to anyone who will place himself under the influence of earth, sea, and sky and their amazing life."

 In addition to the letters in Always Rachel, in 1998, a volume of Carson's previously unpublished work was published as Lost Woods: The Discovered Writing of Rachel Carson, edited by Linda Lear.
 All of Carson's books remain in print.